progresseo/Habit_Tracker/README.md

 >Not sure where to start with data validation
 >Searched for videos on data validation
 > Used tryparse and if function to validate quantity input
->Looking into validating the date input using TryParseExact.
-Need to get the arguments right.
-Probably will have nested if's for this data validation for creating an entry. https://www.youtube.com/watch?v=hyXynrnxR-8&ab_channel=CPlus%2B
+>Looking into validating the date input using TryParseExact. https://www.youtube.com/watch?v=hyXynrnxR-8&ab_channel=CPlus%2B

+/n need to make sure there aren't repeated entry!  and all the different results need to be sorted.

 https://zetcode.com/csharp/sqlite/ good SQLite explanation